qiime2/docs/source/tutorials/pd-mice.rst

      --p-min-frequency 2000 \
      --o-filtered-table ./table_2k.qza

-Now, let's use the filtered table to build an interactive barplot of the taxonomy in the sample.
+Now, let's use the filtered table to build an interactive barplot of the taxonomy in each sample.

 .. command-block::